-MEMORIAL OF SAINTS MARTHA, MARY AND LAZARUS; SAINT FELIX II, POPE; SAINTS SIMPLICIUS, FAUSTINUS AND BEATRICE, MARTYRS ~ FEAST DAY – JULY 29TH: Today, we celebrate the Memorial of Saints Martha, Mary and Lazarus; Saint Felix II, Pope and Saints Simplicius, Faustinus & Beatrice, Martyrs.
+MEMORIAL OF SAINTS MARTHA, MARY AND LAZARUS; SAINTS SIMPLICIUS, FAUSTINUS AND BEATRICE, MARTYRS; SAINT OLAF II OF NORWAY, KING AND MARTYR; SAINT WILLIAM PINCHON, BISHOP; SAINT LUPUS OF TROYES, BISHOP ~ FEAST DAY – JULY 29TH: Today, we celebrate the Memorial of Saints Martha, Mary and Lazarus; Saints Simplicius, Faustinus & Beatrice, Martyrs; Saint Olaf II of Norway, King & Martyr; Saint William Pinchon, Bishop; and Saint Lupus of Troyes, Bishop.
 Through the intercession of our Blessed Mother Mary and the Saints on this feast day, we humbly pray for all families, for peace, love and unity in our families and our world.
 We pray for homemakers, and maids, for the sick and dying, especially those suffering from cancers and other terminal diseases.
-We pray for those going through difficulties especially during these challenging times, for the poor and the needy.
+We pray for those going through difficulties especially during these challenging times, for the poor, the needy, widows, and orphans.
+We pray for Christian leaders, rulers, and bishops that they may lead with courage, wisdom, and justice.
 We also pray for all travelers and we continue to pray for the Church, the Clergy, for persecuted christians, for the conversion of sinners, and Christians all over the world.🙏🏾

 SAINTS MARTHA, MARY AND LAZARUS: On January 26, 2021, Pope Francis ordered the inscription of Saints Martha, Mary and Lazarus into the General Roman Calendar, to replace the existing celebration of Saint Martha alone.
 The Feast day of Saints Martha, Mary and Lazarus will be celebrated each year as an Obligatory Memorial on July 29, which means it must be observed.
 Pope Francis approved the memorial for Martha, Mary and Lazarus after “considering the important evangelical witness they offered in welcoming the Lord Jesus into their home, in listening to Him attentively, (and) in believing that He is the resurrection and the life.”
 For many centuries, the Church’s liturgy taught that the “Mary” of Bethany and the “Mary” of Magdala were one and the same, with the “composite Mary” feast day on July 22.
 The liturgical reforms after the Second Vatican Council, however, specifically identified the memorial of July 22 as that of Saint Mary Magdalene, leaving unresolved whether she is, or is not, the same person as Mary of Bethany.
 In 2021 Pope Francis resolved this question, at least liturgically.
 The memorial of July 29, until 2021 dedicated exclusively to Saint Martha, was expanded to include Mary and Lazarus as well.
 So the memorials of July 22 (Mary Magdalene) and July 29 celebrate two distinct Marys.
 Mary of Bethany is not Mary of Magdala.
 While Scripture scholars are now closer to separating Mary Magdalen from Mary of Bethany, the true identity of Mary, the sister of Martha and Lazarus is still not solidly known.